yinhui1984/FoundryHelper/README.md

 # FoundryHelper
- a helper tool for foundry framework for smart contract dev.
+ a helper tool for smart contract dev with foundry framework.

  ## how to use